Cirkit Designer Logo

 • Solution: Verify the power supply voltage and ensure proper decoupling.

-• Cause: Incorrect boot mode or SWD connection.
+• Cause: Incorrect boot mode or programming interface not connected.

-• Cause: Incorrect pin configuration or clock settings.
+• Cause: Incorrect clock configuration or peripheral initialization.

 FAQs

-A: Pull the NRST pin low momentarily or use the software reset feature.
+• Use the NRST pin or software reset commands.

-A: Yes, the internal RC oscillator can be used, but it is less accurate than an external crystal.
+• Yes, the internal RC oscillator can be used, but an external crystal is recommended for better accuracy.